 My essay (which I originally wrote for Turner Classic Movies) is highly critical of the U.S. Government’s treatment of Native Americans as well as the Vietnam War so I’m rather surprised that it was selected as a text that’s now officially associated with the film.
-And as a history buff who spends much of her time watching PBS specials & reading non-fiction books about America’s past I honestly can’t think of a higher honor than to have something I wrote affiliated with the Library of Congress and the important work done by the National Film Preservation Board.
+And as a history buff, I honestly can’t think of a higher honor than to have something I wrote affiliated with the Library of Congress and the important work done by the National Film Preservation Board.

-So without further ado, I’ve decided to re-post my essay below and you can find my original text on the TCM website.
+So without further ado, I’ve decided to re-post my essay below which originally appeared on the TCM website.

 LITTLE BIG MAN’S BIG IMPACT by Kimberly Lindbergs

 Few film genres have captured the imagination of movie audiences with the same kind of power and persuasiveness as the American western.
-For decades Hollywood mixed facts with fiction and created a kind of celluloid mythology that made heroes out of cowboys, would-be settlers and the U.S. Cavalry.
-Unfortunately this myth-making led to the vilifying of Native Americans who experienced incomprehensible suffering and losses that went undocumented in our history books and were unseen in our movies.
-Occasionally Hollywood would offer up subtle suggestions of the injustices and racism that Native Americans experienced but the limited scope of these films often marred our general understanding of the people who once populated this beautiful country.
+For decades Hollywood mixed facts with fiction while creating celluloid mythology that made heroes out of cowboys, would-be settlers and the U.S. Cavalry.
+Unfortunately, this myth-making led to the vilifying of Native Americans who experienced incomprehensible suffering and losses that went undocumented in our history books and were unseen in our movies.
+Occasionally Hollywood offered up subtle suggestions of the injustices and racism that Native Americans experienced but the limited scope of these films often marred our general understanding of the people who once populated this beautiful country.
 In 1970 that all changed.

 The decade began with an important event in Native American history.
-On November 20, 1969, 79 American Indians began a 19-month long occupation of the abandoned prison on Alcatraz Island in the San Francisco Bay.
-The occupiers demanded the return of Alcatraz Island and expressed their desire to have an Indian cultural center and university built there.
-The U.S. Government ignored their demands and on June 11, 1971 the occupation of Alcatraz came to an end but the event brought world-wide attention to the plight of American Indians and helped strengthen the resolve of AIM (American Indian Movement).
+On November 20, 1969, seventy-nine American Indians began a 19-month long occupation of the abandoned prison on Alcatraz Island in the San Francisco Bay.
+The occupiers demanded the return of Alcatraz Island and expressed their desire to have an Indian cultural center and university built there but the U.S. Government ignored their demands.
+After a long struggle, the occupation of Alcatraz came to an end in the summer of 1971 but the event brought world-wide attention to the plight of indigenous peoples and helped strengthen the resolve of AIM (American Indian Movement).

-During the occupation of Alcatraz, Dee Brown published his unprecedented Indian history of the American west, Bury My Heart at Wounded Knee.
-This best-selling book detailed the genocide of the American Indians and changed the way Americans perceived their country’s complicated past.
-At the same time a new type of western was taking shape in Hollywood that challenged the way American Indians had been depicted in previous films.
+It’s also worth remembering that Dee Brown published Bury My Heart at Wounded Knee, an unprecedented history of the American West, during the occupation of Alcatraz.
+His best-selling book detailed the genocide of the Indians and changed the way Americans perceived their country’s complicated past.
+At the same time, a new type of western was taking shape in Hollywood that challenged the way Indians had been depicted in previous films.
 These revisionist westerns included A MAN CALLED HORSE (1970), SOLIDER BLUE (1970) and Arthur Penn’s LITTLE BIG MAN (1970).

 LITTLE BIG MAN, which was based on Thomas Berger’s novel of the same name, chronicled the long and troubled history of Jack Crabb (Dustin Hoffman), a 121-year-old man whose family was killed by the Pawnee Indians when he was only 10.
 He’s saved by the Cheyenne Indians (longtime enemy of the Pawnee) who raise him as one of their own tribe members.
-Jack comes to love and respect the Indians who refer to themselves as “human beings.”
-Throughout the film Jack Crabb is torn between two worlds.
-The world of the white men who are often depicted as religious hypocrites, murderous gunslingers, racist brutes and money hungry capitalists willing to do anything in order to make a buck.
-And the more earth conscious world of the Native Americans who are trying to survive while their own way of life, identity and human dignity is being stripped from them by the U.S. Government.
+Jack comes to love and respect the Indians who refer to themselves as “human beings” but throughout the film, he is torn between two worlds.
+The world of the white men who are often depicted as religious hypocrites, murderous gunslingers, racist brutes and money-hungry capitalists willing to do anything in order to make a buck and the more earth-conscious world of the Native Americans who are trying to survive while their own way of life and human dignity is being stripped from them.

 Thankfully the movie did have its defenders and audiences flocked to it.
-The American public was eager to experience an anti-establishment western that questioned everything that had come before it, even if Penn’s sledgehammer approach to his subject was often seen as crude and self-conscious.
-The criticisms of LITTLE BIG MAN seem rather ridiculous now when you consider the decades of misrepresentation that Native Americans had to suffer through.
-Arthur Penn knew that he needed to hammer home his point in order to breakdown the seemingly impenetrable wall of ignorance that had been built around the history of the American west.
-But the film softened its bold attack on Hollywood myth-making with humor and human pathos.
+The American public was apparently eager and ready to experience an anti-establishment western that questioned everything that had come before it even if Penn’s sledgehammer approach to his subject was often seen as crude and self-conscious.
+The criticisms of LITTLE BIG MAN seem ridiculous now when you consider the decades of misrepresentation that Native Americans had to suffer through.
+Penn knew that he needed to hammer home his point in order to breakdown the seemingly impenetrable wall of ignorance that had been built around the history of the American West.
+But his film softened its bold attack on Hollywood myth-making with humor and human pathos.

 Faye Dunaway is well cast as a reverend’s wife who turns to prostitution after her husband dies and Martin Balsam does a terrific job of playing a resilient con man.
 I also appreciate Jeff Corey’s portrayal of Wild Bill Hickok and Kelly Jean Peters is very good as Hoffman’s Swedish wife.
 One of the film’s most memorable performances is delivered by Richard Mulligan who plays General George Armstrong Custer.
-Mulligan was a brilliant comic actor who depicted General Custer as an egocentric madman hell-bent on the destruction of Native Americans.
-In previous films Custer was typically presented as an untarnished hero but Mulligan’s crazed performance gave the public a very different version of Custer to consider.
+Mulligan was a brilliant comic actor who depicted General Custer as an egocentric madman hell-bent on the Indian’s destruction.
+In previous films, Custer was typically presented as an untarnished nationalist hero but Mulligan’s crazed performance provided the public with a very different version of Custer to consider.